Atshaam/QuantumDefects/README.md

   * Close agreement between MLIP and DFT for primitive cell relaxations.
   * Larger discrepancies for defect supercells.
-* MLIPs trained only on bulk thermodynamic data were insufficient for predicting defect energetics.
+* MLIPs that were reliable for bulk thermodynamic data were insufficient for predicting defect energetics.

 ---